LG Electronics employees supports environmental conservation program - Nigeria Today

 LG Electronics employees supports environmental conservation program

-Edit date and timeas part of an ongoing effort to support environmental initiatives and while reiterating its continuous support towards making “Life’s Good”, LG Electronics (LG) is committed to supporting environmental conservation programs across the region.
-Being the biggest annual event for positive environmental action, World Environment Day is celebrated every year on June 5th, […]
+as part of an ongoing effort to support environmental initiatives and while reiterating its continuous support towards making “Life’s Good”, LG Electronics (LG) is committed to supporting environmental conservation programs across the region.
+Being the biggest annual event for positive environmental action, World Environment Day is celebrated every year on June 5th, and it creates […]

 This post was syndicated from Nigerian Pilot: Nigerian Newspaper.
 Click here to read the full text on the original website.